dataforgoodfr/12_bloom/README.md

 You can now jump to [Use the Bloom Application](#use-the-bloom-application)

 ### Use the Bloom Application

-#### Load demonstration data
-To use Trawl Watch application, some data have to be initialy loaded for demonstration.
-As these data are protected and can't be publicly published, you just have to contact the Trawl Watch application team.
-Informations on [Who maintains Trawl Watch?](#who-maintains-traw-watch)

-After having filled 12_bloom/data folder with data files get from project team, rename files as following:
-* data/chalutiers_pelagiques.csv
-* data/spire_positions_subset.csv
-* data/vessels_subset.csv
-* data/zones_subset.csv

-Then launch docker compose stack using docker compose file extension to add loading data service

-    docker compose -f docker-compose.yaml -f docker-compose-load-data.yaml up

 #### Access Web Interface
 After having succeed with [With Docker/Docker Compose stack](#with-docker) or [On local machine](#on-local-machine) installation and managed to [Load demonstration data](#load-demonstration-data) you should now access the Bloom application with you favorite web browser